Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signal/signal-api-reference.md

 ## CollectPII API

-The Signal extension listens for the information provided through the [collectPII](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#collect-pii) API.
+The Signal extension can be used for handling collectPII rules, for more information check the Mobile Core  [collectPII](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#collect-pii) API.